MIT-Emerging-Talent/ET6-foundations-group-24/collaboration/retrospective.md

    this process offered an opportunity to grow and refine our practices._
    6. __Effective prioritization leads to efficiency__: _Focus on the most
    impactful changes during reviews to optimize time and effort._
+   7. __Focusing on weaknesses and learning from others__: _Recognizing areas of
+   improvement, learning from mistakes, and taking guidance from others are crucial for personal and team growth._
+   8. __Frequent code reviews enhance expertise__: _Regular code reviews not only
+   improve the quality of our code but also reduce errors in our own work._
+   9. __Clear initial planning and sharing it with the team__: _Creating a clear
+   plan
+   at the beginning and sharing it with everyone helps to streamline the project and avoid confusion later on._

 ---